jdillon/dionysus-example/README.md

 * JDK 7+ (10 is **NOT** supported)
 * [Hugo Dionysus Theme](https://github.com/jdillon/hugo-dionysus-theme)

-[Hugo](https://gohugo.io/getting-started/installing/) is needed, but the maven integration will provide this if needed.
+[Hugo](https://gohugo.io/getting-started/installing/) is needed, but the maven integration will provide this if not otherwise configured explicitly.

 ### Build